ChenDaojun/.emacs.d/README.md

 **Quick Install**

-This assumes you don't have an existing Emacs setup and want to run Spacemacs as your config.
-If you do have one, look at the [full installation instructions](#install) for other options.
+This assumes you don't have an existing Emacs setup and want to run my .emacs.d as your config.

 ```shell
 git clone https://github.com/ChenDaojun/.emacs.d ~/.emacs.d